“Now that’s a slap in the face.”

 “You heard.
 No map, no problem.”

-“Jabba expects the map to be delivered.
+“Jabba is expecting the map to be handed to him.
 No map, big problem.”

 “Lady, you said nothing about Jabba wanting the map.”
 He cast a quick glance around them, checking for spying eyes and curious ears and returned his gaze to Lysaar.
-“It’s a little late for me to change the deal now.”
+“Little late for me to change the deal now.”

 “Oh, I wouldn’t worry about that Captain Lomona.”